imc strategy

 Define Your Goals

-Outline what you’re aiming to achieve with your IMC plans.
-It could be something overarching, like boosting institutional awareness.
-It could also be something specific, like launching a new program or increasing enrollment for a particular course.
+Be specific about what you want to achieve.
+Maybe it’s something broad like boosting institutional awareness.
+Or maybe it’s more focused, like launching a new program or increasing enrollment for a particular course.

 Understand Your Audience